liamwalsh1980/Milestone-Project-4/README.md

 ### Imagery

-With around 53 products and services, each with an image to show users what they are buying, I felt it best to keep the background of the site plain white.
+All products and services have an image to show users what they are buying, I felt it best to keep the background of the site plain white.
 This works well to clearing show all images.
 However, I decided to break up this background colour by using the Timberwolf grey from my colour palette in the header and footer of the site.

 I looked at using a ‘bike’ image to replace the word Bike from the logo title.
 Instead, I simply added a font awesome image of a bike to the end of the text logo.